likemayo/calories/README.md

 # Calories - Calorie Deficit Management App

-A simple, easy-to-use command-line application that helps you manage your calorie deficit for weight loss.
-Track your daily calorie intake, log meals, and estimate food calories to help you make informed decisions about what to eat.
+A mobile-friendly web application that helps you manage your calorie deficit for weight loss.
+Track your daily calorie intake, log meals, and estimate food calories to help you make informed decisions about what to eat - all from your phone!

 ## Features